© Parks Canada

 Is there anything more quintessentially Canadian than camping?
 Set up your tent, stoke up your fire, and take in thousands of stars while in the Thousand Islands.

-- Facilities vary from island to island so check out our facilities and services page to pick the island that best suits your needs.
+- Facilities vary from island to island so check out our facilities and services chart (PDF, 311 KB) to pick the island that best suits your needs.

 - Fees remain in the park and are used to improve facilities and services.

 For Your Comfort and Safety

 - Black legged ticks, potential carriers of Lyme disease and Human Granulocytic Anaplasmosis, are common in Eastern Ontario and Thousand Islands National Park.
 Please visit our Ticks and Your Health page for more information on how to protect yourself.

 - Garbage and recycling service and generator use is available on limited islands.
 Visitors who want a more natural park experience can enjoy generator-free islands that have a pack-in, pack-out policy.
 Identify these islands on our facilities and services chart.